daydy225/bloglist-frontend/readme.md

 ## step 11: Add a new button for deleting blog posts.
 Also, implement the logic for deleting blog posts in the frontend.
 ## step 12: Adding  ESlint and Jest to the bloglist project.

+# Bloglist Tests

+## step 1: Write a test that verifies that the component renders the title and author, but does not render its url or number of likes by default.